decentraland/adr/content/ADR-201-lambdas-wearables-API-analysis.md

 ### Explorer use cases of the API
 The API has many funcionalites, but the Explorer doesn't use all of them.
 After reviewing the `unity-renderer` repository, two use cases were recognized (check with Explorer Team):
-1. `wearableIds`: The Explorer request multiple wearables by URN.
-It reads from the user profiles the wearables that the user is wearing and request them.
+1. `wearableIds`: The Explorer requests multiple wearables by URN.
+From the user profiles it reads the wearables that the user is wearing and request them.
 Note that the user can wear wearables from different collections.
 2. `collectionIds='urn:decentraland:off-chain:base-avatars'`: It uses the API functionality of requesting items from a collection but **always** for the base-avatar one.
 It should be because it is always needed for configuring the backpack were the base avatars are always available.